-- 4.1.1 Media capacity: Media capacity is approximately 2 cuft.
-Full capacity is when media is at level of the pop-up valve. - 4.1.2 Media loading: With the exhauster OFF, add clean, dry media by pouring it into the reclaimer through the reclaimer door.
-Do not pour media directly into the cabinet hopper, as overfilling may occur.
+4.1.1 Media Capacity: Media capacity is approximately 2,0 cubic feet.
+The machine is full when media reaches the level of the pop-up valve.

+4.1.2 Media Loading: With the exhauster OFF, add clean dry media by pouring it into the reclaimer hopper through the reclaimer door.
+Do not pour media directly into the cabinet hopper, as over filling may occur.
 Overfilling will result in media carryover to the dust collector and possible blockage in the conveying hose.
 Refill only after all media has been recovered from the cabinet.